Acamprosate: Pharmacokinetics

 Acamprosate is not metabolized by the human body.
 Acamprosate's absolute bioavailability from oral administration is approximately 11%, and its bioavailability is decreased when taken with food.
 Following administration and absorption of acamprosate, it is excreted unchanged (i.e., as acamprosate) via the kidneys.
+Co-administration with naltrexone increases plasma levels.

-Its absorption and elimination are very slow, with a Tmax of 6 hours and an elimination half life of over 30 hours.
+Its absorption and elimination are very slow, with a tmax of 6 hours and an elimination half life of over 30 hours.
+Steady-state levels are reached by day 5 of oral treatment.

 History

 Acamprosate was developed by Lipha, a subsidiary of Merck KGaA. and was approved for marketing in Europe in 1989.

 In October 2001 Forest Laboratories acquired the rights to market the drug in the US.

-It was approved by the FDA in July 2004.
+It was approved by the US Food and Drug Administration (FDA) in July 2004.

 The first generic versions of acamprosate were launched in the US in 2013.

-As of 2015 acamprosate was in development by Confluence Pharmaceuticals as a potential treatment for fragile X syndrome.
-The drug was granted orphan status for this use by the FDA in 2013 and by the EMA in 2014.
+As of 2015, acamprosate was in development by Confluence Pharmaceuticals as a potential treatment for fragile X syndrome.
+The drug was granted orphan drug designation for this use by the FDA in 2013, and by the European Medicines Agency (EMA) in 2014.

 Society and culture

-"Acamprosate" is the INN and BAN for this substance.
-"Acamprosate calcium" is the USAN and JAN.
+Names

+Acamprosate is the International Nonproprietary Name (INN) and the British Approved Name (BAN).
+Acamprosate calcium is the United States Adopted Name (USAN) and the Japanese Accepted Name (JAN).
 It is also technically known as N-acetylhomotaurine or as calcium acetylhomotaurinate.

 It is sold under the brand name Campral.

 Research

-In addition to its apparent ability to help patients refrain from drinking, some evidence suggests that acamprosate is neuroprotective (that is, it protects neurons from damage and death caused by the effects of alcohol withdrawal, and possibly other causes of neurotoxicity).
+In addition to its apparent ability to help people refrain from drinking, some evidence suggests that acamprosate is neuroprotective (that is, it protects neurons from damage and death caused by the effects of alcohol withdrawal, and possibly other causes of neurotoxicity).